Nigeria Economic Outlook

 Nigeria Economic News

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) inched down from 55.0 in August to 54.9 in September.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) lost ground in November, although still recorded a strong reading overall.

-In August, consumer prices rose 0.97% compared to the prior month, down from July’s 1.21% increase.
+In October, consumer prices rose 0.76% compared to the prior month, slightly below September’s 0.78% reading.

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) rose from 52.9 in June to 54.8 in July, marking a two-year high.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) gained ground in October rising to the highest level since December 2014.